rui-min/MultipleListingSystem/README.md

     1. **localhost:8090/api/property/delete/id/{Long id}** -> remove the specified id property from the database and return a message if successful
     2. **localhost:8090/api/property/delete/address/{String address}** -> remove properties containing the address from the database and return a message if successful(fuzzy match for the address string)

+# About BootStrapData.java
+File BootStrapData.java under "/server_property/src/main/java/mls/server_property/bookstrap/" is used for constructing sample database data.
+You can uncomment the whole file and rerun the project if more data are needed.

 # Special Thanks
 A special thanks to a wonderful senior: @constantlyTiTi.
 Without her help, this project would definitely become much more difficult.